Constraints of dynamical dark energy models from different observational datasets: Results

-The AIC values of the EXP model in CMB+BAO+PantheonPlus and CMB+BAO+Union3 are slightly higher.
-However, in CMB+BAO+DES-Y5, the AIC value is lower than the $\Lambda$CDM model, indicating that the EXP model is more favored. \\ The differences mentioned above are mainly due to significant updates and expansions to the datasets, which enhance the constraints on the models and alter the posterior distribution of the parameter space in various ways.
-Firstly, the update to CMB NPIPE (PR4) CamSpec is reflected.
+According to previous experience, a purely linear parameterization is a relatively rigid form.
+It lacks flexibility and may not accurately describe the dynamics of dark energy throughout the cosmic expansion history.
+The EXP addresses this limitation to some extent.
+It can explore whether neighboring higher-order terms are significant without increasing the dimensionality of the parameter space. \\ The differences mentioned above are mainly due to updates and expansions of the datasets, which enhance the constraints on the models and alter the posterior distribution of the parameter space in various ways.
+Firstly, the update to CMB NPIPE (PR4) CamSpec plays a key role.
 NPIPE is a new independent pipeline that offers substantial improvements in detector calibration and system correction compared to previous versions.
 Its low noise allows for tighter parameter constraints, and due to improved polarization, most $\Lambda$CDM parameters in TTTEEE have also improved by approximately 10\% \cite{Rosenberg:2022sdy}.
 Secondly, updates to DESI DR2 have also played a crucial role.
 Compared to DESI DR1, the effective data volume has more than doubled and the statistical accuracy has also been improved.
-With more than 30 million redshifts for galaxies and quasars, and Ly$\alpha$ forest spectra for over 820,000 quasars, DESI DR2 represents the largest spectroscopic galaxy sample to date and provides the most precise BAO measurements at any redshift \cite{DESI:2025zgx}.
+With more than 30 million redshifts for galaxies and quasars, and Ly$\alpha$ forest spectra for over 820,000 quasars, DESI DR2 represents the largest spectroscopic galaxy sample so far and provides the most precise BAO measurements at any redshift \cite{DESI:2025zgx}.